sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

   - [How it works: row method](doc:quickstart#how-it-works-row-method)
   - [How it works: box method](doc:quickstart#how-it-works-box-method)

-How it works: label method
+How it works: Label method
 ----

 To extract the policy period from the document: